ibkevg/ibkevg.github.io/blog/_posts/2023-03-27-Rust-Mutable-Aliasing.md

 # Performance, Rust References and Mutable Aliasing

-> The first rule of Rust references is that you don't talk about Rust references

 ## Rust References must always be valid

 The first rule of references is that they must always be valid - that is to say you can't create a reference to a variable that will go out of scope or be destroyed before the reference does.
 Imagine a function that returns the address of a local variable or a use-after-free bug.

-This hardly seems interesting or even new: languages have had references for decades.
+This hardly seems interesting new or even interesting: languages have had references for decades.
 Ada introduced this to military software in the early 80s and C++ got references in the 90s.
 But notice how I said "can't" instead of "shouldn't".
 In Rust the compiler ensures it's not even possible.
 Keep in mind it's not like you are a passive participant here and the compiler does all the work.
 In C++ this is the programmer's responsibility to ensure and in Rust it is also your responsibility except with the additional burden that you have to prove to the compiler that you met your responsibility.
 For example, if you want a struct to contain a reference, then you will have to prove to the compiler that an instance of your struct does not outlast the value that is being referenced.
 Sometimes the compiler can infer this but other times it cannot and this introduces a whole layer of clunky syntax for describing these lifetimes, not present in a language like C or C++.

 Here is an example of a struct that contains a reference.
 Because it contains a reference, the compiler needs to ensure that an instance of the struct will outlive the thing the pointer points to.
 Here `'a` is a lifetime annotation in a struct that contains a reference to a bunch of characters: